More than two million children are now gardening at school but the horticultural adventures don’t have to stop there.

 Let kids plant rows of nodding sunflowers.
 A chart will keep track of how tall they grow!

 1 In late spring, fill 20 small pots with compost and keep them indoors.
 Get the kids to make a 2cm-deep hole with their finger.
 Drop in a sunflower seed and cover with compost.
-You can pick up bulbs and seeds from selected Asda stores.
 Sit the pots on a sunny windowsill, then water.

 2 When the risk of frost has passed, arm the kids with a tape measure and get out in the garden.
 Mark out two rows, 1m apart, in a sunny spot.
 Dig small holes and plant the sunflowers every 40cm along each row.